Skip to main content

 • music

-• “The sound design, including voiceovers and music, perfectly complements the on-screen action, making each duel feel epic and immersive.”
+• “The music and sound effects perfectly complement the on-screen action, making each duel feel epic and immersive.”

-• “The music is absolutely fantastic, and easily the best we've had in a Yu-Gi-Oh game.”
+• “The music is absolutely fantastic, easily the best we've had in a Yu-Gi-Oh game, with a dynamic soundtrack that changes based on duel events and intensifies the experience.”

 • “The music is crazy redundant: it's a loop of bagpipes and medieval music from Vikings, none of it matches the theme of Yu-Gi-Oh.”